blazejsewera/blog/src/pages/second-brain.md

 I have to come up with a clear, short name, which can be easily searched for, and will link nicely with other ideas.
+In short—design my notes for my future self.
+However, just like with every design, be it in software or graphic design, we rarely come up with the best idea the first time.
+Therefore, we need to refactor our notes.

 [^professionals-practice]: R. C. Martin, The Clean Coder: A Code of Conduct for Professional Programmers.
 Prentice Hall, 2011.
 (Chapter 6).

+### Refactoring notes

+Refactoring our notes should have a similar goal as refactoring code.

+> Refactoring is the process of changing
+> a software system in a way that does not
+> alter the external behavior of the code
+> yet improves its internal structure.[^fowler-refactoring]

+[^fowler-refactoring]: [[fowler-2019]] (Preface, p. xiv).

+The _external behavior_ in code can be an equivalent to _knowledge_ or _data_ in our notes.
+We can't alter the facts here, that part is for the research phase.

+We've got an abundance of well-documented refactoring techniques, so let's explore how we can apply them to improve our notes.

+The first obvious refactoring is **renaming**: we've assigned a name to our note, but the more details we add to it, the more it turns out to be wrong.
+Then we can simply change the name of our note.
+We can also add some keywords or labels at the beginning or end of our note to make it easier to search.

+From my experience, the best way to ensure good searchability is to put a new label or rename the note whenever we don't find the right one on our first search.

+Another way we can make our notes easier to read is to **extract a portion of our note** to a new one.
+With _extract method_ refactoring,
+we want to achieve a consistent level of abstraction and detail in our methods.
+We want our notes to be consistent in their specificity, because there will be times where we only need a general overview of the subject, and reading through countless paragraphs of detailed explanations will only slow us down.

 <!-- TODO: Add a section with refactoring notes.